Soil Health Glossary

 - Sustaining plant and animal life - The diversity and productivity of living things depend on soil.

-- Filtering and buffering potential pollutants - The minerals and microbes in the soil are responsible for filtering, buffering, degrading, immobilizing, and detoxifying organic and inorganic materials, including industrial and municipal by-products and atmospheric deposits.
+- Soil minerals and microbes filter, buffer, degrade, immobilize, and detoxify organic and inorganic materials, including industrial and municipal by-products and atmospheric deposits.

 - Cycling nutrients - Carbon, nitrogen, phosphorus, and many other nutrients are stored, transformed, and cycled in the soil.